radiovisual/metalsmith-gulp-boilerplate/README.md

 ## Usage

-Make your project folder and clone metalsmith-boilerplate into it
+1. Make your project folder and clone metalsmith-boilerplate into it
 ```sh
 $ mkdir new-metalsmith-project
 $ git clone https://github.com/radiovisual/metalsmith-boilerplate.git new-metalsmith-project
+```
+1. Now run the command `$ make setup` which will do two things:
+     * runs `$ npm install` to install dependencies
+     * creates a default project structure for you:
+     ```sh
+     src /
+        content/
+        images/
+        scripts/
+        styles/

+     templates/
+        partials/
      ```

 ## Defaults